WiFire/WANI/README.md

 [**Get WiFire for Android here!**](https://play.google.com/store/apps/details?id=com.mobstac.wildfire&hl=en)

-**Note**: WANI is currenly only implemented on the Android version of WiFire, not on iOS.
+**Note**: WANI is currently only implemented on the Android version of WiFire, not on iOS.

 ## Registering your networks
 WiFire uses the WANI registry to suggest networks for users to connect to.
 So the first step is to ensure that you have registered your company and all your networks with TRAI. **Note**: URLs for the WANI registry should be accessed with HTTP instead of HTTPS.
 There is a bug on TRAI's end that prohibits HTTPS access.